 The Audio-Technica LP 120X is modelled — not so subtly — after what is probably the most iconic turntable of all time, the discontinued Technics 1200.
 It actually replaces our experts’ beloved LP 120 (although discontinued, the 120 is still in stock here), which Mark Steinberg, the chief technologist and turntable specialist at B&H Photo and Video, says he’ll recommend to any customer — but he especially suggests it to those newer to vinyl who want something a little nicer to play their records on.

-This record player’s key feature is the magnet-powered “direct drive,” which is usually only found in professional-grade turntables or other, more expensive units.
+This record player’s key feature is the magnet-powered “direct drive,” which is usually only found in professional-grade turntables or other more expensive units.
 Unlike turntables with a “belt drive” (a motor powered by replaceable belts that wear down with use and may need to be swapped depending on the type of record you play), a direct drive will rarely, if ever, need service, explains Prestige, who says it can handle records of all sizes without any fiddling under the hood.
-“If I were starting over right now, I’d probably get this” due to the quality you get for the price, says the DJ of 20 years.
-Although Davis has never used the 120 or the 120X, “I bought a 120 for my nephew and he loves it.
+“If I were starting over right now, I’d probably get this,” says due to the quality you get for the price, says the DJ of 20 years.
+Although Mike Davis, owner of New York City’s Academy Records, says he has never used the 120 or the 120X, “I bought a 120 for my nephew and he loves it.
 And he bought one for his friend, who loves it too.”

 For Steinberg, Prestige, and Davis, this record player checks other appealing boxes too.
 Its maker, Audio-Technica, has a great reputation in the industry; it has a built-in preamp, so the only other thing you need to use it is a powered speaker; and it features a USB output that allows you to connect it to your computer in case you want to archive your vinyl.

-For a less expensive option for starter record collectors, music journalist Jessica Lipsky suggests this Sony belt-drive turntable, which she says she received ten years ago and still uses.
-Like the LP 60 above, it comes in a Bluetooth-equipped model for a higher price, but Lipsky told us she prefers the standard, lower-tech version.
+Music journalist Jessica Lipsky has had her model for about ten years.
 “I’ve stuck with this because it’s simple,” she says.
-She’s a fan of the handy dust cover, and she likes that it will be easy to plug into any system she wants in the future.
+She’s a fan of the handy dust cover and she likes that it will be easy to plug into any system she wants in the future.
 Steinberg also recommends it, saying it’s one of his favourites for the price because Sony is a trustworthy brand and this model is so straightforward.
-Like the LP 60, it’s also fully automatic, but unlike that model, this one comes with a USB output at no extra cost.
-[Editor’s note: This product is currently out of stock.]
+Like the LP60, it’s also fully automatic, but unlike that model, this one comes with a USB output at no extra cost.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.